ole/Picobello/README.md

 # Picobello

-An assembler for the Microchip PIC instruction set, written in Swift.
+A disassembler and (eventually, hopefully) assembler for the Microchip PIC instruction set, written in Swift.

 ## Status

-Very experimental and untested.
+Very experimental, incomplete, and untested.
+Currently only the disassembler is functional.
+And I only support the PIC10F20x instruction set for now.

 ![](https://github.com/ole/Picobello/workflows/macOS/badge.svg) ![](https://github.com/ole/Picobello/workflows/Linux/badge.svg)